Glen Rock PD: Hit-Run Motorist From Ridgewood Drives Battered Sedan On Sparking Rim After Crash

 The driver then backed up, re-entered the roadway and headed south before turning onto Ackerman Avenue, the witnesses told police.
 The vehicle had heavy front-end damage and a flattened passenger-side tire, they said.

-Another witness who spotted the Dodge a short time later said the tire was “torn up” and the rim had “sparks coming off it.”

-One of his officers found fresh tire tracks and smelled burning rubber on Ackermann Avenue, the chief said.
+A Glen Rock officer found fresh tire tracks and smelled burning rubber on Ackermann Avenue.

 The officer followed the tire marks north on Broad Street into Ridgewood, then onto East Ridgewood Avenue and Walnut Street before they ended on Franklin Avenue, the chief said.

+A village police officer who was on foot patrol in the central business district spotted the Dodge moments earlier.
+The tire was “torn up” and the rim had “sparks coming off it,” the officer said.

-Around that time, a caller reported seeing the car parked in the Village Shopping Center Lot on North Maple Avenue in Ridgewood.
+Then came a call from a citizen who saw the car parked in the Village Shopping Center Lot on North Maple Avenue in Ridgewood.

 The registration came back to Loehwing, who lives in an apartment complex overlooking the lot, Ackermann said.